-- Write down your key medical information, including other diagnosed conditions.
-Also mention if you have been hospitalized in the last few months.
+- Write down your key medical information, including other conditions you have.
+Also note if you have been in a hospital in the last few months.

-- Write down key personal information, including any recent changes or stressors in your life, as well as a detailed description of your typical daily diet, including whether you usually use caffeine and alcohol.
+- Write down key personal information, including any recent changes or stressors in your life.
+Include details of your daily diet, including whether you usually use caffeine and alcohol.

 Questions to ask your doctor